-Not having comprehensive ATM contingency plans to be followed during partial or total Air Traffic Service disruptions became a finding during the last ICAO audit held in 2018.
-ANS section of CAASL organized and conducted 6 Contingency Plan meetings (starting from July 2019 to February 2020) with ANS and Electronics & ANE divisions of AASL to provide guidance to develop Level 1 (Internal State) contingency plans for anticipated service disruptions at main ATC centres.
+The lack of comprehensive ATM contingency plans to be followed during partial or total Air Traffic Service disruptions was a finding during the last ICAO audit held in 2018.
+In light of this, the ANS section of CAASL organised and conducted 6 Contingency Plan meetings (starting from July 2019 to February 2020) with ANS and Electronics & ANE divisions of AASL to provide guidance to develop Level 1 (Internal State) contingency plans for anticipated service disruptions at main ATC centers.

-Updating the ANS Regulatory Framework for the oversight of Air Navigation Services.
+Updating the ANS Regulatory Framework for the oversight of Air Navigation Services

-Air Navigation Section is responsible for adopting Standards & Recommended practices contained in 7 ICAO Annexes namely, Annex 2, Annex 3, Annex 4, Annex 5, Annex 11, Annex 12, and Annex 15, by publishing Implementing Standards in pursuant to the section 120 of the Civil Aviation Act no 14 of 2010.
+Air Navigation Section is responsible for adopting Standards and Recommended practices contained in 7 ICAO Annexures namely, Annex 2, Annex 3, Annex 4, Annex 5, Annex 11, Annex 12, and Annex 15, by publishing Implementing Standards in pursuant to the section 120 of the Civil Aviation Act no 14 of 2010.

-During the year 2020, the ANS staff was continuously engaged in the process of updating the Implementing Standards with reference to those ICAO Annexes mentioned above.
-Accordingly, following Implementing Standards were updated to be aligned with the latest version of respective ICAO Annexes for regularization of Air Navigation Services.
+During the year 2020, the ANS staff were continuously engaged in the process of updating the Implementing Standards with reference to those ICAO Annexes mentioned above.
+Accordingly, following Implementing Standards were updated to be aligned with the latest version of respective ICAO Annexes for regularisation of Air Navigation Services.

-Implementing Standards - Compliance to Annex 12 - Search & Rescue (published on: 22nd May 2020)
+Implementing Standards -Compliance to Annex 12 - Search & Rescue (published on: 22nd May 2020)

-Implementing Standards 003 - Conformance to Annex-5- Units of Measurements to be used in Air and Ground Operations (published on 26th May 2020)

-Implementing Standards 026 - Compliance to Annex-2 Rules of the Air (published on 27th May 2020)

-Implementing Standards 044 - Conformance to Annex-10-Aeronautical Telecommunications Vol. V (Aeronautical Radio Frequency Spectrum Utilization) (published on 9th July 2020)

-Implementing Standards 040 - Conformance to Annex-10-Aeronautical Telecommunications Vol. III (Part II) (Voice communication Systems) (published on 20th July 2020)

-Compliance to Annex- 4 - CAASL Standards on Aeronautical Charts (published on 10th August 2020)

-ANS section developed an Implementing Standards on the Management of Fatigue in the provision of Air Traffic Services (IS 096) as required by Amendment 50 - B to the ICAO Annex 11 which will be published in March 2020.
+- (1) Implementing Standards 003 Conformance to Annex-5- Units of Measurements to be used in Air and Ground Operations (published on 26th May 2020) - Implementing Standards 026 -Compliance to Annex-2 Rules of the Air (published on 27th May 2020) - Implementing Standards 044 - Conformance to Annex-10-Aeronautical Telecommunications Vol. V (Aeronautical Radio Frequency Spectrum Utilisation) (published on 9th July 2020) - Implementing Standards 040 Conformance to Annex-10Aeronautical Telecommunications Vol. III (Part II) (Voice communication Systems) (published on 20th July 2020) - Compliance to Annex- 4 CAASL Standards on Aeronautical Charts (published on 10th August 2020) - ANS section developed an Implementing Standards on the Management of Fatigue in the provision of Air Traffic Services (IS 096) as required by Amendment 50 B to the ICAO Annex 11 which will be published in March 2020.